Homemade Flea Spray

 It is important to note that lemon-based flea sprays may not be as effective as commercial flea sprays, and they may need to be reapplied more frequently.
 Additionally, some pets may be sensitive to the acidic nature of lemon juice, so it is important to monitor your pet for any signs of discomfort or irritation.

 As always, these recipes are customizable.
-So, you could also add essential oils (discussed in the below) for extra efficacy.
+So, you could also add essential oils (discussed below) for extra efficacy.

 If you have any concerns, consult with your veterinarian before using a homemade flea spray.